-Dutch comparative company law recognises all foreign legal entities except sole proprietorships.
-A branch of a foreign company operating in the Netherlands [Dutch: nevenvestiging or filiaal] does not need to register as a separate legal entity, but it does have to be listed in the Dutch Commercial Register (Handelsregister) at the Netherlands Chamber of Commerce (KVK).
-If you are listed in the Commercial Register, then you're viewed as running a Dutch business.
+Dutch company law recognises all foreign business structures except sole proprietorships.
+A branch of a foreign company operating in the Netherlands [Dutch: nevenvestiging or filiaal] does not need to register as a separate legal entity, but it does have to be listed in the Dutch Business Register (Handelsregister) at the Netherlands Chamber of Commerce (KVK).
+If you are listed in the Business Register, then you're viewed as running a Dutch business.
 You may not actually live or work in the Netherlands yourself.

-You're viewed as being a foreign business owner if you're a non-resident or not established in the Netherlands, and your company has no 'permanent establishment' in the Netherlands either.
+You're viewed as being a foreign business owner if you're a non-resident or not established in the Netherlands, and your company has no 'permanent establishment' in the Netherlands.

-If your company is registered in the Commercial Register and wants to trade on the stock exchange, you will have to purchase a Legal Entity Identifier (LEI), a unique number that enables the financial authorities to track global transactions.
-You can purchase a LEI at the Chamber of Commerce.
+If your company is registered in the Business Register and wants to trade on the stock exchange, you will have to purchase a Legal Entity Identifier (LEI), a unique number that enables the financial authorities to track global transactions.
+You can purchase a LEI at the Chamber of Commerce KVK.